occopus/docs/sphinx/source/user/createinfra.rst

   ``subnet_id``
     Optional.
 The ID of the subnet which should be assigned to the allocated virtual machine.
   ``name``
     Optional.
 A user-defined name for this resource.
-Used in logging and can be referred to in the :ref:`authentication file <authentication>`.
+Used in logging and can be referred to in the :ref:`authentication file <authentication>` to distinguish authentication to be applied among resources having the same type.

 Nova
 ^^^^